Benefits of Vitamin D and How to Get More of It

 Science-backed benefits of vitamin D

 Vitamin D is essential for calcium absorption and bone health.
 It plays a key role in bone mineralization and remodeling — aka the process your body uses to maintain strong bones and repair old bone tissue.
 Your skeleton is kind of a big deal, and your body does a great job of maintaining its integrity.
 Vitamin D is a necessary part of that equation.

 To support strong muscles, make sure you’re getting adequate levels of vitamin D. Vitamin D deficiency is associated with muscle weakness and impaired muscle function. / In fact, early rodent studies suggest that adequate vitamin D supports normal muscle size, strength and recovery.

 Your immune system is responsible for protecting your body against disease.
 Vitamin D helps regulate the cells in your immune system so they can do their jobs.
-In fact, vitamin D deficiency is associated with chronic infections, autoimmune disorders and cancer.

 Vitamin D optimal range